TheDanishDynamo/kanbanfe/README.md

 Project with sample kanban UI / Front Ends in various frontend languages and frameworks

 ## Why
 Demonstrate implementation of front end in different languages and frameworks.
 The idea is that the code can be re-used in your own organization, so you don't have to pay for trello, asana and other external kanban boards.
+When implementations become available, you can pick the language and framework that your organization use, or if you want to make a SaaS product, you are welcome to copy the requirement and related code.

 ## How
 Sample simple front end requirement and implementation of a minimal kanban or scrum board, based on the sample datamodel.
 The implementation will be minimal, to enable higher quality requirement and maximize language and framework variations.